FCC Investigates Widespread CenturyLink Outage That Disrupted 911 Service

 Lewis and Clark County 911 reports that we are being affected by a nationwide CenturyLink outage early this morning. ...Posted by Helena Montana Police Department on Thursday, December 27, 2018

-As 911 appeared to be restored in some areas, emergency managers continued to advise residents of local ten-digit numbers that could take emergency calls.
+As 911 appeared to be restored in some areas, emergency managers continued to advise residents of local 10-digit numbers that could take emergency calls.

 If you cannot find your town’s 10-digit emergency number, please contact State 911 Department at 508-872-2508 & tell dispatcher the exact location of the emergency, including city or town, and they can transfer you to the right department.
 Good idea to save that # to cell phone. https://t.co/Pc7CMbWNc4— Mass State Police (@MassStatePolice) December 28, 2018

-Brian Fontes, CEO of the National Emergency Numbers Association says that while small, localized 911 outages are fairly common and quickly repaired, outages affecting a large enough population to prompt an FCC investigation are not.
+Brian Fontes, CEO of the National Emergency Numbers Association, says that while small, localized 911 outages are fairly common and quickly repaired, outages affecting a large enough population to prompt an FCC investigation are not.

 The FCC says its last investigation of a 911 outage was launched in March of last year.
-It fined AT&T $5.25 million for two nationwide outages in March and May of 2017 that lasted a total of approximately six hours, and resulted in the failure of 15,200 failed 911 calls.
+It fined AT&T $5.25 million for two nationwide outages in March and May 2017 that lasted a total of approximately six hours and resulted in the failure of 15,200 failed 911 calls.

 In addition to disrupting 911 services, the CenturyLink outage also caused outages of Verizon network services in at least two states, New Mexico and Montana.
-Some ATMs in Montana and Idaho also failed to work due to the outage, and at the North Colorado Medical Center in Greeley, Colo., doctors and nurses for a time had difficulty accessing patient records.
+Some ATMs in Montana and Idaho also failed to work, and at the North Colorado Medical Center in Greeley, Colo., doctors and nurses for a time had difficulty accessing patient records.

 CenturyLink calls itself "the second largest U.S. communications provider to global enterprise customers."
-Its growth in the western states was driven by mergers like its acquisition of Denver-based QWest, approved by the FCC in 2011.
-Last year the FCC approved CenturyLink's purchase of Level-3 communications in a deal valued at approximately $34 billion.
+Its growth in the Western states was driven by mergers like its acquisition of Denver-based QWest, approved by the FCC in 2011.
+Last year the FCC approved CenturyLink's purchase of Level-3 Communications in a deal valued at approximately $34 billion.